Analytic Hierarchy Process (AHP)

-This article describes the Analytic Hierarchy Process by Thomas L. Saaty in a practical way.
-After reading you will understand the basics of this powerful decision making tool.
+Analytic Hierarchy Process (AHP): this article describes the Analytic Hierarchy Process (AHP) by Thomas L. Saaty in a practical way.
+It cover what the AHP is, why and when it is useful, how to apply it and what it looks like in an example.
+After reading this article, you will understand the basics of this decision making tool.
+Enjoy reading!

 It is not always easy for individuals and organisations to choose and make decisions.
 In the 1970s, American management professor Thomas L. Saaty developed a model that can help when making decisions.

 A value is assigned to the criteria relevant to making the right choice, after which possible solutions are mathematically calculated and determined.
-Analytic Hierarchy Process is therefore both a psychological and mathematical method.
+This method is therefore both a psychological and mathematical method.

-Analytic Hierarchy Process is particularly useful in case of complex decisions involving abstract choices, but for which certain conditions can be set.
-The Analytic Hierarchy Process method can then be used to assign certain values to the criteria that are important to make the right choice.
+This method is particularly useful in case of complex decisions involving abstract choices, but for which certain conditions can be set.
+The AHP method can then be used to assign certain values to the criteria that are important to make the right choice.

-By creating SMART objectives (specific – measurable – achievable – relevant – time-bound) in advance, everyone in the organisation knows what they want to achieve.
+By creating SMART Goals (specific – measurable – achievable – relevant – time-bound) in advance, everyone in the organisation knows what they want to achieve.

 By determining the criteria important to achieving the goal, a framework is established.
 Each objective has criteria which are important to a greater or a lesser degree to achieve it.
 By setting criteria, everyone is aware of the requirements when making a decision.